qrvey/partner-portal/docs/embedding/widgets/analytics/tabular-view.md

 * ### ON\_CLOSE\_FORMULAS\_MODAL

-This event calls method for reloading Tabular View when Formulas Modal was closed and modifications were made.
+This event causes the Tabular View to be reloaded, and is usually triggered  when Formulas Modal is closed and modifications were made.

 Your event handler will receive the following object: